OData/odata.net/v7/_posts/core libraries/2015-04-01-02-01-build-basic-model.md

 This code directly adds a new entity set `Customers` to the default container.

+### Using Factory APIs for EdmModel
+In the above sections, to construct entity/complex types and entity containers, one has to first explicitly instantiate the corresponding CLR types, and then invoke `EdmModel.AddElement()` to add them to the model.
+In this version,

 ### Write the Model to a CSDL Document
 Congratulations!
 You now have a working entity data model!
 In order to show the model in an intuitive way, we would write it to a CSDL document.